ucbdrive/skipnet/README.md

 For other details, please refer to the [paper](https://arxiv.org/pdf/1711.09485.pdf).

-If you find the code useful for your work, please consider cite
+If you find the code useful for your work, please consider citing

 ```
 @inproceedings{wang2018skipnet,